-At a regional level, the Plan Bleu is a state of the environment report assessment to aiming to sustainably preserve the marine environment and the surrounding coastal areas of the Mediterranean region.
-Plan Bleu carries out studies and future scenario exercises to raise awareness towards on the Mediterranean region’s sustainable development issues amongst decision-makers, stakeholders and society.
+At a regional level, Plan Bleu carries out studies and future scenario exercises to raise awareness on the Mediterranean region’s sustainable development issues amongst decision-makers, stakeholders and society.

 - Observing environment and development to enlighten decision makers